Georgian wine PDO

 • Color: deep ruby to garnet

-• Aroma: ripe black cherry, blackberry jam, prune, and chocolate
+• Aroma: ripe black cherry, blackberry, dried plum, and subtle chocolate notes

-• Taste: medium- to full-bodied, naturally semi-sweet, rich texture, balanced acidity
+• Taste: medium- to full-bodied, naturally semi-sweet, with a smooth texture and balancing acidity

 • Alcohol: typically 11-12.5%

-• Aging: usually stainless steel; premium examples may see neutral oak or qvevri
+• Aging: most commonly in stainless steel; select examples may see neutral oak or qvevri

 Taste profile

-• Palate: silky and round, with sweet fruit countered by lively acidity
+• Palate: round and silky, with sweet fruit layered over lively acidity

-• Finish: smooth, persistent, with notes of dark chocolate and spice
+• Finish: smooth and persistent, often marked by notes of dark chocolate and gentle spice

 Production rules

-• Grapes must come exclusively from the Kindzmarauli microzone
+• Grapes must originate exclusively from the Kindzmarauli microzone

 • Alcohol: 10.5-12.5%